 - Green lentils have a peppery taste and are rich in antioxidants, iron, and magnesium.
 They work well over salads and as a warm side.

 - Puy lentils are harvested in the French region of Le Puy.
 They are the queens of lentils and are known for having the best texture and flavour of all lentil varieties.

 Check for any stones, then rinse thoroughly before cooking.
 Then place the rinsed lentils in a pot, cover with water, bring to the boil and leave to simmer uncovered for 15-20 minutes, or pressure cook for 8 minutes.
 The lentils should be slightly crunchy or soft, depending on your preference.
 Once boiled, drain and rinse in cold water to prevent further cooking.
 Alternatively, add directly to stews and casseroles and the lentils will cook with the other ingredients.

 Cooked lentils can be made into burgers, or added to wraps and salads, as well as making great accompaniments to fish, poultry and meat dishes.

-Ingredients: Organic Whole Green Lentils (May contain small stones and wheat grains, check lentils carefully before cooking)
+Ingredients: Whole Green Lentils (May contain small stones and wheat grains, check lentils carefully before cooking)

-Lentils are naturally gluten free, however they are grown and harvested with equipment that also handles cereals containing gluten.
+Lentils are naturally gluten free, however they are grown, harvested and packed with equipment that also handles cereals containing gluten.

 For allergens see ingredients in bold.